sassembla/nnotif/README.md

 	--ignorebl

 IGNORE_TABS
-ignore tabs in message. e.g. if message contains 4-space-tab, will erase then notify.
+ignore tabs in message. e.g. if message contains 4-space-tab, will be erased then notify.

 	--ignoretabs 4